SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

-Classes and Structures
+Structures and Classes
 ======================

-:newTerm:`Classes` and :newTerm:`structures` are general-purpose,
+:newTerm:`Structures` and :newTerm:`classes` are general-purpose,
 flexible constructs that become the building blocks of your program's code.
-You define properties and methods to add functionality to your classes and structures by using exactly the same syntax as for constants, variables, and functions.
+You define properties and methods to add functionality to your structures and classes by using exactly the same syntax as for constants, variables, and functions.

 Unlike other programming languages,
-Swift does not require you to create separate interface and implementation files for custom classes and structures.
+Swift does not require you to create separate interface and implementation files for custom structures and classes.
 In Swift, you define a class or a structure in a single file, and the external interface to that class or structure is automatically made available for other code to use.